EU-US AND SWISS-US PRIVACY SHIELD POLICY AND INFORMATION

 Accountability for Onward Transfer of Personal Data

-NetBrain may be liable in cases of onward transfer to third parties of Consumer Personal Data of EU individuals received pursuant to the EU-US Privacy Shield.
+NetBrain may be liable in cases of onward transfer to third parties of relevant Consumer Personal Data in a manner inconsistent with the Privacy Shield Principles.

 NetBrain utilizes reasonable technological and physical safeguards to protect Personal Data from loss, misuse and unauthorized access, disclosure, alteration, and destruction.